Ccaswell42/terraform-provider-sbercloud/docs/resources/rds_instance.md

 * `disk_encryption_id` - (Optional) Specifies the key ID for disk encryption.
   Changing this parameter will create a new resource.

+The `restore` block supports:

+* `instance_id` - (Required, String, ForceNew) Specifies the source DB instance ID.
+Changing this parameter will create a new resource.

+* `backup_id` - (Required, String, ForceNew) Specifies the ID of the backup used to restore data.
+Changing this parameter will create a new resource.

+* `database_name` - (Optional, Map, ForceNew) Specifies the database to be restored.
+This parameter applies only to Microsoft SQL Server databases.
+Changing this parameter will create a new resource.

 The `backup_strategy` block supports:

 * `keep_days` - (Optional, Int) Specifies the retention days for specific backup files.